BertvanderVeen/BES2020GLLVMworkshop/README.md

 If you encounter any problems when using the <tt>gllvm</tt> R-package, please explore [existing issues in the github repository of the package](https://github.com/JenniNiku/gllvm/issues).
 If your problem has not already been posted by someone else, feel free to post a new issue or use the [discussion board](https://github.com/BertvanderVeen/BES2020GLLVMworkshop/discussions) in this repository.

 # Workshop material
 All workshop material can be found in this repository, listed below.
+If you would like to download all material at once, click the bright green button above (and select the bottom option: download zip).

 ## Day 1 - With focus on model-based ordination
 1) [Background on Generalized Linear Latent Variable Models](https://github.com/BertvanderVeen/BES2020GLLVMworkshop/blob/main/Slides/day%201/BESWorkshopSlides_Day1_BertvV.pdf)